 Biodiversity and Biological Processes in Polar Oceans

-The Polar Regions have a substantial influence on global climate and, at the same time, belong to the fastest warming regions worldwide.
-It is currently not clear yet, as to what extent anthropogenic environmental changes will impact on structure and functioning of the polar marine ecosystem.
+The Polar Regions have a substantial influence on global climate and are among the fastest warming regions worldwide.
+It is unclear to what extent anthropogenic environmental changes will impact the structure and functioning of the polar marine ecosystem and in turn, what role these ecosystems play in biogeochemical cycling.